-The SUNY Board of Trustees requires that all students partially fund, through a health fee, the campus Student Health Center.
-A Student Health Advisory Committee comprised of students, faculty, and staff members acts in an advisory capacity making recommendations to the VP of Student Affairs regarding improvements or changes in The Center is open Monday through Friday with nurses always in attendance.
-Physicians, nurses and nurse practitioner are available to provide primary care in the event of illness or injury.
-Physicians and the nurse practitioner's schedules are available upon request and are subject to change.
-Student referred to off campus facilities such as hospitals, medical specialists and laboratories are responsible for any charges incurred.
-Gynecological counseling and basic care is also available.
+The Center is open Monday through Friday with registered nurses always in attendance.
+Physicians, nurses and nurse practitioner provide primary care in the event of illness or injury.
+Basic gynecological counseling and care is also available.
+A complete listing of services and Physicians and the nurse practitioner's schedules are available on the Center's webpage.
+Students referred to off campus facilities such as hospitals, medical specialists and laboratories are responsible for any charges incurred.